 What is Academic Dismissal?

 Academic Dismissal is the end result of a pattern of multiple semesters of grades below the university’s standards for Good Standing (1.50 GPA or higher during your first two semesters and 2.00 GPA or higher your third semester and beyond or higher GPA).
 Academic Dismissal only occurs after you have been warned about your academic performance through being placed on Academic Probation.

 What is the criteria for Academic Dismissal?

-You will be academically dismissed if both your semester GPA and cumulative GPA are less than 2.00 at the end of any term when you are on Academic Probation (1.50 GPA for your first and second terms).
+You will be academically dismissed if your cumulative GPA is less than 2.00 at the end of your third term and beyond when you are on Academic Probation (1.50 GPA for your first and second terms).

 How will dismissal impact my future studies?